jakejunk/junker.dev/server/src/main/resources/notes/foit-and-kintsugi.md

 Using `swap` at least downgrades our issue into the [flash of unstyled text](https://fonts.google.com/knowledge/glossary/fout).
 - [`size-adjust`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/size-adjust)
-works great with `font-display: swap` by adjusting the scale of its parent `@font-face`, making the swap less visually jarring.
+works great with `font-display: swap` by scaling its parent `@font-face`, making the swap less visually jarring.
 - [`preload`](https://web.dev/articles/preload-critical-assets)!
-Skip the "wait for the stylesheet to download" step and get that font ready for action.
+Skip the "wait for the stylesheet to download" step and load the font right away.
 - [`Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)
 HTTP headers can be used to tell the browser to cache the font for a bit.
 I haven't actually implemented this yet, but I should.